 Before you leave on a trip to begin volunteering in Tenerife, there are a few questions you might want answered.

 Q: Which volunteer program can I join?

 A: GVI offers a range of volunteering programs and internships in Tenerife.
-Choose from a variety of programs focused on either whale and dolphin conservation, marine biology research, social media, or sustainable and ethical ecotourism.
+Choose from a variety of programs focused on either whale and dolphin conservation or marine biology research.

 Q: How do I know if the volunteering I am doing is ethical?

 A: GVI is committed to ethical best practice in every area, including Tenerife volunteering.
 We’ve developed and are committed to upholding ten ethical principles and five human empowerment principles.
 Our badge of ethics represents our dedication to always uphold, revise and improve our policies.
 Improvements to our policies are made in collaboration with our ethics officers and outside experts.

 Q: What time of year is best to join a Tenerife volunteering program?

 A: Tenerife has a tropical climate with temperatures between 18–24 degrees Celsius in the winter and 24–28 degrees Celsius in the summer, making any time of year the best time to volunteer in Tenerife.

 Q: How long can I stay on as a volunteer in Tenerife?